© 2026

 People started arriving around seven in the evening, and just 15 minutes later the first band, Scale band, took the stage.
 They were followed by the Bristol-based group Nothing Rhymes with Orange.
 The band shared their energy with the audience, actively engaging with them, and at one point mentioned that they had travelled from Bristol specifically for the performance.

 A wave of emotions began when Owen, Josh, Stu, and El came on stage.
 A warm, friendly atmosphere of celebration with friends is perhaps the best way to describe the evening.
-The concert was also attended by the parents of the band members Owen and Stu.
+The concert was attended by the parents of the band members Owen and Stu.
+James was also joined by his sister, photographer Mary McCartney.

 According to the band’s frontman Owen, the album addresses an important issue — exploring the isolation of modern life and deception.